 Brickhill Community Centre is about 2 miles north of Bedford town centre, just off Kimbolton Road (B660) at the intersection of Avon Drive and Waveney Avenue.
 There is a car park at the hall.
 Bus route no 6 runs every 12 minutes from Bedford bus station and stops just outside [Timetable].
 If the door is locked, use the intercom beside it.
 Go through the doors to the back of the building and take the stairs up to the first floor.

-The community centre is the building marked 'Brickhill Parish Council' on the map below and the entrance to the car park is adjacent to the bus stop on Avon Drive in the centre of the map.
-The building marked 'Brickhill Community Centre' contains shops.
+The community centre car park entrance is adjacent to the bus stop on Avon Drive in the centre of the map below (zoom in to see the building label).
 Click 'View larger map' to go to the Google Maps web site for directions.